-The parties will also receive access to the final investigative report and they will each have ten (10) days to review the final investigative report and provide their written responses.
-The final investigative report will include the interview summaries and any other documentary information.
+The parties, and their advisors, will also receive access to the final investigative report and will both have ten (10) days to review the final investigative report and prepare for cross-examination during the adjudication.
+The final investigative report will include the interview summaries, written statements, and any other documentary information.
 The final investigative report will not make a finding of responsibility or credibility, though it may include facts bearing on credibility.
-Any written responses by the complainant or respondent to the final investigative report must be provided to the student conduct administrator and the Title IX coordinator for their consideration.
-The student conduct administrator and Title IX coordinator will have two (2) days to review the responses and determine if any additional investigation is required.
+Any written responses by the complainant or respondent to the final investigative report must be provided to the student conduct administrator and the Title IX Coordinator for their consideration.
+The student conduct administrator and Title IX Coordinator will have two (2) days to review the responses and determine if any additional investigation is required.
 The final investigative report and any responses provided by the parties, together, will be known as the case packet.
 The parties and the adjudicator will receive the case packet a minimum of four (4) days prior to the date of the adjudication.
 All information and/or materials the parties wish to include in the investigative report or have considered at the adjudication, must be provided to the investigator during the investigation.

-C. Identification of Adjudicator; Contesting the Adjudicator.
+F. Identification of Adjudicator; Contesting the Adjudicator.
 The parties will also be provided the name of the selected adjudicator in the notice of adjudication.
 The parties may submit a written request to the student conduct administrator to contest the adjudicator.
 Such written requests must present reasonable, articulable grounds to suspect bias, conflict of interest, or an inability to be impartial on the part of the adjudicator.
 This challenge must be raised within four (4) business days of receipt of the notice of adjudication.
 All objections must be raised prior to the commencement of the adjudication.
 The student conduct administrator will make the determination within two (2) business days whether to seek an alternative adjudicator.

-D. Format of the Adjudication Meeting.
+G. Format of the Adjudication Meeting.
 After reviewing the case packet, the external adjudicator will have an opportunity to meet with the investigator, complainant, and respondent.
-The adjudicator may also request to meet with identified witnesses, as described below.
+The adjudicator may also request to meet with identified witnesses, as described below in Section VII.H.2.
 The meetings are not designed to reinvestigate the facts collected in the investigative report, but instead to assist the adjudicator in making a determination based on the evidence collected during the investigation.
 These meetings allow the adjudicator to ask questions they may have, to allow the complainant and respondent to make any statements they deem appropriate, and evaluate the credibility of the parties and witnesses.
 The adjudication meetings may be held in person or virtually using audio and audiovisual technology.